gatsbyjs/gatsby/docs/docs/glossary.md

 Linting is the process of running a program that will analyze code for potential errors.
 The Gatsby project uses [prettier](https://prettier.io/) to identify and fix common style issues.
 Another example of a linter commonly used in React projects is [eslint-jsx-plugin-a11y](https://github.com/evcohen/eslint-plugin-jsx-a11y), which checks for common [accessibility](#accessibility) issues in development.

+### LocalStorage

+LocalStorage is the storage that to save key/value pairs in a web browser.
+The localStorage object stores data with no expiration date.
+The data will not be deleted when the browser is closed, and will be available the next day, week, or year.

 ## M

 ### MDX